 Nor do most of us start out with an extensive network of individuals who have already made their mark in our chosen industry—those who have “been there and done that” and can provide guidance and inspiration.
 Having a good mentor automatically increases your new business’s chances for success, so much so that it's worth taking Futurpreneur's mentoring program even if you don't need any funding.

 What You Need to Apply for Funding

 Besides being the right age, you must also be a Canadian citizen or a landed immigrant and have a business that is fully operating for less than a year.

 Your proposed business needs to create full-time sustainable employment for you and any other applicants, and it must be suitable for government funding (i.e., not sexually exploitive or illegal).
 You do not need to have a fully developed business plan before you apply for funding, but you will need to have one by the end of the application process.

 You must also:

-- Agree to work with a mentor for up to two years (4 to 5 hours a month).
+- Agree to work with a mentor for up to two years (four to five hours a month)

-- Agree to complete Futurpreneur Canada status updates every three months.
+- Agree to complete Futurpreneur Canada status updates every month

 - Assure that financing proceeds may not be used for refinancing existing debt.